jungyeol-kim/V2X-simulations/README.md

 ### Table of Contents
-The manual is written in the following structure:
+The software manual is written in the following structure:
 - R Packages we use
 - Introduction
   - Recommended citation